Los Angeles school year begins amid fears over immigration enforcement

 “Instead of feeling excited, really what I’m feeling is concern,” said Madelyn, a 17-year-old from Central America.
 “I am very, very scared, and there is a lot of pressure.”

-She added that she takes public transportation to school but fears being targeted on the bus by immigration agents because of her skin color.
+She said she takes public transportation to school but fears being targeted on the bus by immigration agents because of her skin color.

 “We are simply young people with dreams who want to study, move forward and contribute to this country as well,” she said.